Summary

 (Play this video: Facebook Video [shaky hand that struggles to even touch fingers together].).

-Let’s do a quick review.
+Let’s investigate this further.
 What is myelin?
-(Answer: Myelin is a fatty substance that wraps around the axons of neurons [nerve cells] in the nervous system.
-Its main function is to insulate these axons, much like the plastic coating on electrical wires, allowing nerve signals to travel quickly and efficiently along the nerve cells.)
+(Allow students to respond.)
+Myelin is a fatty substance that wraps around the axons of neurons [nerve cells] in the nervous system.
+Its main function is to insulate these axons, much like the plastic coating on electrical wires, allowing nerve signals to travel quickly and efficiently along the nerve cells.
+How do you think that might affect someone’s ability to move, write, or even hold something like a pencil?
+(Discuss student responses.)

 Procedure